LibreQoE/Bufferbloat-Test/README.md

 ## Development

-- The server uses FastAPI's auto-reload feature for development
+- The server uses auto-reload feature for development
+- HTTP/2 support requires HTTPS (TLS) and the `--http2` flag
 - The client is served as static files by the FastAPI application
 - All client-side code uses ES modules for better organization